 Training key people in the organization is a prerequisite for each of the next steps.
 That’s why having it as an official step in the Lean transformation roadmap is important.

-As training might be expensive, you will feel tempted to cut cost, but this is going to be a mistake.
+As training might be expensive, you will feel tempted to cut costs, but this will be a mistake.
 You will be able to save tons of money further down the line, should your managers get it right.

 Out of the people that have been trained so far, select the most engaged ones and form a team of “change agents”.
 This, by definition, is a virtual team that owns the transformation in terms of execution.

 Because the entire program will depend on the energy of these people, you have to choose wisely.
-Include only the true believers, the ones that you see have fully committed to the Lean thinking mindset.
+Include only the true believers who you see have fully committed to the Lean thinking mindset.

-A mistake that you can easily do is to nominate the change agents, but keep them busy with their day-to-day jobs.
+A mistake that you can easily make is to nominate the change agents but keep them busy with their day-to-day jobs.
 This is a recipe for failure.
 Give them at least 50% of their time to work on the Lean transformation and continuous improvement initiatives.
 If you don’t do this, they will not be able to contribute properly.